opencog/atomspace/Design-Notes.md

 engine.
 AlwaysLink ensures that *all* items in the result bucket share a common property.
 If not, it returns null (no result).
-Its like a GroupLink, followed by a test that there is only one group, and early invalidattion if there is more than one.
-Its stapled on to the tail of the sarch, not at all integrated in any way.
+Its like a GroupLink, followed by a test that there is only one group, and early invalidation if there is more than one.
+Its stapled on to the tail of the search, not at all integrated in any way.
 Should be sliced off.

 So we have three of these things.
 Now for the wicked part.

  * FilterLink.
-The Filter's <matching clause> is also a lambda (in the broad sense; not just a LambdaLink, but any one of a variety of funtional Atoms).
+The Filter's <matching clause> is also a lambda (in the broad sense; not just a LambdaLink, but any one of a variety of functional Atoms).
 The lambda is applied to items, one at a time.
    So, like srfi-1 filter-map.

  * The Sorted/Group/AlwaysValues are containers.
 The lambda is applied